York Art Gallery: Works on paper

 The collection of more than 17,000 drawings, watercolours and prints is particularly strong in views of York, with more than 4,000 examples, largely watercolours and drawings, some by local artists such as Henry Cave, John Harper, John Browne and Patrick Hall.
 Watercolour artists represented include Thomas Rowlandson, John Varley, Thomas Girtin, J. M. W. Turner, and 20th-century painters Edward Burra, John Piper and Julian Trevelyan.
 The gallery holds the William Etty archive.

 Decorative arts

 There are more than 3,000 decorative objects particularly from Yorkshire potteries from the 16th century to the early 20th century, Chinese and Korean pottery from the 18th and 19th century, and glassware.

 Curators and directors

 Exhibitions in York Art Gallery

 Many exhibitions have taken place in the gallery, of varying sizes and length.

-2009

-"3 Collectors: Gallery of Pots" (10 September 2009–9 May 2010).
-An exhibition of decorative arts by Bill Ismay, Eric Milner-White, and Henry Rothschild.

-2011

-Bigger Trees Near Warter by David Hockney (10 February 2011–22 June 2011).
+The exhibition schedule from 2020 onwards has included a mix of touring exhibitions and internal exhibitions, often linked to wider events in the city and internationally.